-Electric motorcycle registrations are on the rise.
-Is it time for you to ditch the petrol and get an electric motorcycle of your own?
+Electric motorcycle purchases are on the rise, but the question is - is it time for you to ditch the petrol and get an electric motorcycle of your own?

-Telsa grabs headlines with its electric cars, and big names like Toyota, Ford, and Audi are releasing their own production electric cars.
-But as electric begins to make an impact in the car market, so far it’s made little headway into the motorcycle market.
+Tesla grabs headlines with its modern, futuristic electric cars, and big names like Toyota, Ford, and Audi have followed in their footsteps, releasing their own production of electric vehicles.
+But as electric begins to impact the car market, it’s made little headway into the motorcycle market so far.

-Electric vehicles might feel like a recent development, but electric motorcycles have a long history in the UK.
-In fact, patents were first mentioned way back in 1911.
-Incredibly, this was for a machine with a range of just 75-100 miles, and a top speed of 35mph; that’s not bad, even by today’s standards!
+In fact, patents were first mentioned back in 1911, with talks of a machine with a range of 75-100 miles and a top speed of 35mph - which by today’s standards, isn’t that bad!

 Electric motorcycles in the UK really only became a viable proposition with the debut of Zero Motorcycles, which introduced a range of electric motorcycles well ahead of the big manufacturers.
 But even Zero had problems; although they first came to UK shores as early as 2009, they temporarily pulled out of the UK market in 2012.